The New World Order (Wells book): Impact on the Universal Declaration of Human Rights (1948)

 Page 3 of the document "Analysis of Various Draft International Bills of Rights", which was conducted in 1947 by the United Nations Commission on Human Rights.
 The document states that Wells's preamble to his declaration could serve as "metaphysical" inspiration for the preamble of the UDHR.

 The New World Order was one of 18 advisory texts used to prepare the first draft of the Universal Declaration of Human Rights (UDHR).
-The United Nations Commission on Human Rights (UNCHR) (Note: It is important to note that the United Nations Commission on Human Rights (UNCHR) was a part of a collaborative process in drafting the UDHR.
+The United Nations Commission on Human Rights (UNCHR) (Note: The United Nations Commission on Human Rights (UNCHR) was a part of a collaborative process in drafting the UDHR.
 Being the first director of the UNCHR, John Peters Humphrey was given the task by the UN Secretary-General to be the principal author of the UDHR.
 Under Humphrey's guidance, the declaration underwent multiple revisions by different individuals and groups to weed out any individual influence or bias (Gentry & Mason 2019; Hensel 2003).) noted that the preamble to Wells's declaration in The New World Order was a point of "metaphysical" interest for drafting the preamble of the UDHR.
 Specifically, the UNCHR highlighted the phrases "a man comes into this world through no fault of his own" and that "he is manifestly a joint inheritor of the accumulations of the past".

 Scholars have suggested that the totality of Wells's campaign to author and proliferate works on human rights, (Note: Wells made a concerted effort to share his human rights declaration amongst world leaders like Franklin D. Roosevelt, Mahatma Gandhi, Jan Masaryk, Chaim Weizmann, Edvard Benes, Jan Christian Smuts, and Jawaharlal Nehru.
 During World War II, his human rights works were published as cheap paperbacks by Penguin Books and translated into multiple languages.
 Wells's declaration achieved syndication in newspapers around the world, received a lengthy personal attack by the Nazi minister of propaganda Joseph Goebbels, and reputedly had thousands of people respond to the call for comment on the declaration.
 Additionally, his campaign throughout his career for robust global institutions, and his fictional works associated with promoting this idea, also contributed towards the proliferation of the human rights idea (Bell 2018; Gentry & Mason 2019; Hensel 2003).) like The New World Order, needs to be considered when measuring his impact on the UDHR.
 Australian human rights lawyer Geoffrey Robertson suggested in his book Crimes Against Humanity: The Struggle for Global Justice that Wells was the principal reviver of human rights promotion in the twentieth century.
 The socialist academic Peter Richie-Calder, who worked with Wells on the Sankey Committee, also commented that the UDHR had "contained the substance and meaning of the Wells debate".